 Nudity is allowed in the pond (yeah!).
 Do not bring glass bottles or containers in or around the pond.

 The pond is big, with depth ranges from 10’ to 30’.
-You can jump into the pond from the deck of The Nest (Party House), or walk in using a ramp along the edge near the deck.
+You can jump into the pond from the deck of The Nest though be careful – it’s kinda shallow there, or walk in using a ramp along the edge near the deck.
 Water shoes are recommended.
-It’s a natural pond, leeches are possible, though we don’t anticipate it to be a problem.
+It’s a natural pond, leeches are possible, though we’ve never had a problem.
 Just be aware.
 The pond contains trout and koi as big as 3’ long.
 They tend to swim deep so they won’t bother you, please don’t bother them – we are guests in their home.

 Do not use the pond as a cleaning location: no soap or other cleaners of any kind in the pond!
 Do not dump your gray water in the pond either.

 The pond is strictly off-limits outside of 10am-8pm, and will be closed if weather dictates.